Skip to Content

 Amber is a tree sap that has become mineralized for hundreds of years and is often used as a semiprecious stone in jewelry.
 Amber is most famous for capturing prehistoric insects and other creatures inside of it, effectively freezing them in time.

-Amber that contains organic material such as an insect is typically much more expensive than plain amber, and it can come in several varying shades from a light golden color to almost red coloration.
+Amber, which contains organic material such as an insect, is typically much more expensive than plain amber, and it can come in several shades, from a light golden color to almost red coloration.

-Fossils occur when organic material becomes trapped in rock matter and decomposes, either leaving a hollow (and a perfect imprint) or petrified bone in its place.
+Fossils occur when organic material becomes trapped in rock matter and decomposes, leaving a hollow (and a perfect imprint) or petrified bone.

 The fossil record is the only reason that humanity currently knows that dinosaurs ever existed.
 There are many small fossils of everything from prehistoric shark teeth to trilobites that are popular among rockhounds.

 Some of these unique rock formations form the focal points for many a rock and gem collection.
-So if you’re looking to branch out into some minerals other than pure crystals, these are the way to go.
+So, if you want to branch out into some minerals other than pure crystals, these are the way to go.

 TIP: Do you know which gemstones come from the ocean?
 I wrote about the most common gemstones from the ocean in this article: